-You don't need to have any additional libraries included in your project.
-You will not run into trouble with dependency clashes.
-In addition, RestFB is highly portable and usable in both Android projects and normal Java applications.
+You don't need to include additional libraries in your project.
+There are no dependency conflicts.
+In addition, RestFB is highly portable and can be used in both Android projects and normal Java applications.

-Although we provide a default implementation for our core components, every component may be replaced with a custom implementation.
-Therefore RestFB integrates flawlessly in every kind of project.
+Although we provide a standard implementation for our core components, each component can be replaced with a custom implementation.
+This allows RestFB to be easily integrated into any kind of project.
 Even Android projects are supported.

-The RestFB API is really minimal and you simply need to use a method to fetch information from and one to publish new items to Facebook.
-We provide default implementations for all core components, so you can drop the jar in your project and are ready to go.
+TThe RestFB API is really minimal and you only need to use one method to get information from Facebook and one to publish new items to Facebook.
+We provide default implementations for all the core components, so you can drop the jar into your project and be ready to go.

 Our Facebook types are simple POJOs with special annotations.
-This configuration is designed with ease of use in mind and can be used to really simple define custom types.
+This configuration is designed for ease of use and can be used to define custom types very easily.

 It's easy to work directly with the RestFB source code.
 This is necessary if you need to use an unreleased version or

 want to contribute to the code.
 It's very important to know that RestFB is using

 code generator.
 All types use special annotations to generate the boilerplate code for the